Skip to main content

 Lactobacillus plantarum HEAL9 and Improved Cognitive Function

-• Studied populations: Adults over 18 years (meta-analysis); older adults >70 years with chronic low-grade inflammation (RCT)
+• Studied populations: individuals over 18 years of age (from the meta-analysis) and adults over 70 with chronic low-grade inflammation (from the RCT)

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-The one statistically significant finding came from a meta-analysis rated as low certainty; the single RCT did not reach significance.
-Study durations and doses were not consistently reported.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+The only statistically significant result came from a meta-analysis rated as low certainty of evidence, and the contributing studies were not all specific to Lactobacillus plantarum HEAL9.
+The neutral RCT did not reach significance.
+No form data were extracted, so it is unclear whether a specific formulation is required.

 Doses used in studies